aleksandraMaslennikova/time_windows_identification/README.md

 ### Data structure

 The **data/** folder contains examples of expected csv-files.
 The Visual Tool requires two files to function properly: one with activity granularity and another one with task granularity.

+To learn more about the data structure used in the algorithm, read [Time-on-Task Estimation by data-driven Outlier Detection based on Learning Activities](https://dl.acm.org/doi/pdf/10.1145/3506860.3506913?casa_token=MSB7wHOmFRUAAAAA:OXQm3n6X4H9-MUtdjC9OEnRBu9FLQA3M3ziWjvE1Q3Wtl8oV-TsQoKO0sJ1LY3ogwyJ2rufHdxLk).
+Below you will find a brief summary description.

 The csv-files contain the following columns:
 * _Student ID_ - the unique ID assigned to each student.